datanapps/KotlinUtility/README.md

 # kotlinutility
+One line add in your project and avoid your boiler code and use tested method and speed up your work.

 #### Step 1.
 Add the JitPack repository to your build file
 Add it in your root build.gradle at the end of repositories: